matiasconsiglio/prints/README.md

 - After final deployment, error h10 was showed and the heroku app was crushing.
 With help of tutor session, bug was fixed changing Procfile with "prints" instead of "prints-by-futuro-berg".

+- Error 500 after deployment when trying to generate new user.
+STATICFILES_DIRS = (os.path.join(BASE_DIR, 'static'), ) changed to STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static'), ].
+First one is the one used in the last version of Boutique Ado.

 ## Deployment